 An access point lets wireless devices use the resources of a wired local area network (LAN).

 Where are the wireless access points?

 Wireless access points are conveniently placed along Fourth Street and broadcast signals as far East as Main Street and as far West as Spruce Street.
 You could possibly pick up the signal farther than these streets, but the signal is strongest between these points.

-Keep in mind that the signal from the access points travels in a straightt line and you could possibly encounter "dead" areas in places where the street slopes sharply up or down relative to the transmitter.
+Keep in mind that the signal from the access points travels in a straight line and you could possibly encounter "dead" areas in places where the street slopes sharply up or down relative to the transmitter.
 Note: the specific range within which wireless access is available can be influenced by several things.
-A lot of metal , lead in glass, and reinforced concrete may reduce signal strength.
+A lot of metal, leaded glass, and reinforced concrete may reduce signal strength.